 Safety and fatigue contract requirements for junior doctors

 Junior doctors, due to the rotational nature of work placements, are especially likely to face long commutes and may be based in areas with poor public transport services.

 In recent years, there have been numerous examples of where doctors have driven home when too tired to do so, of substandard hospital accommodation and doctors being unable to take much needed breaks.
 There is also significant evidence that tiredness impairs good decision making, which in turn can lead to negative patient outcomes.

-Our charter outlines simple steps that can be taken to improve facilities and reduce fatigue, so you can safely, effectively and efficiently care for your patients.
+Our Fatigue and Facilities charters outline simple steps that can be taken by trusts and health boards to improve facilities and reduce fatigue so junior doctors can safely, effectively and efficiently care for patients.

 Every hospital in England to benefit from funding

 The Government has announced where it will invest £10 million for upgrading or installing rest areas or other facilities, which improve the working lives of junior doctors.